Swetko/cse573/README.md

   - Explain the `action` function in `agent.py`

 ### 3.2 Explore the effect of memory (LSTM) ###
 The model currently employs a recursive Neural Network.
 Explore `model.py`, `train.py` and `agent.py` and find out how it is implemented.
-Remove the recurrent connection as well as the LSTM cell and run training and testing.
-You can run them with 1 scene to speed up the process.
+Remove the recurrent connection as well as the LSTM cell and run training and testing on 1 scene with random initializations.
 Report the findings similar to part 2.

 ## Part 2 coming soon. ##